All Episodes

 So I don't think you're going to have anybody go there.

-I think as far as they'll go I could be wrong.
+I think as far as they'll go.

-Lindsay Grahamnesty may shock us all.
+Lindsey Gramnesty may shock us all.

-Uh we will just have to wait.
+We will just have to wait.

-He's starting to sound more and more like Larry Flint.
+And I mentioned at the top of the program, he's starting to sound more and more like Larry Flint.

 Larry.

-During the course of this um nomination, there have been some unfortunate comments, including outrageous charges of racism made about you on radio and television.
+During the course of this nomination, there have been some unfortunate comments, including outrageous charges of racism made about you on radio and television.

-One person uh referred to you as being the equivalent of the head of the Kukas Klan, another leader in the other party referred to you as being a bigot.
+One person referred to you as being the equivalent of the head of the Kucos Klan.

 Here's your chance.